-Monroe County Specific Answer
+Monroe County specific answer

 Y. Gen.

 Oblig.
-Law §§ 5-1701 to 5-1709 and the specific Steps of the Monroe County Supreme Court.
+Law §§ 5-1701 to 5-1709 and the Monroe County Supreme Court.

 Monroe County Supreme Court serves the Rochester City area.
 And Finger Lakes region with Rochester as the county seat.